epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 ## Custom use

-If you want to disable the graphical display of gazebo, in /worlds_and_launchers/launch/my_ridgeback.launch, change 'name="gui" default="true"' to 'name="gui" default="false"'
+If you want to disable the graphical display of gazebo, in /worlds_and_launchers/launch/my_ridgeback.launch, change `name="gui" default="true"` to `name="gui" default="false"`

-If you want to load another world, comment the current one in /worlds_and_launchers/launch/my_ridgeback.launch with '<!-- [...] -->' and uncomment the one you want.
+If you want to load another world, comment the current one in /worlds_and_launchers/launch/my_ridgeback.launch with `<!-- [...] -->` and uncomment the one you want.

 If you want to modify some stuff for the world then look into the /worlds_and_launchers/worlds folder.